katspaugh/wavesurfer.js/README.md

  * `finish` – when it finishes playing.
  * `progress` – fires continuously during playback.
  * `mark` – when a mark is reached.
 Passes the mark object.
+ * `marked` – when a mark is created.
+ * `mark-update` – when a mark is updated.
+ * `mark-removed` – when a mark is removed.
+ * `region-in` – when entering a region.
+ * `region-out`– when leaving a region.
+ * `region-created` – when a region is created.
+ * `region-updated` – when a region is updated.
+ * `region-removed` – when a region is removed.
+ * `selection-update` – when a selection is updated.
+Has an object parameter containig selection information or null if the selection is cleared.
  * `error` – on error, passes an error message.

 Each of mark objects also fire the event `reached` when played over.